About the Biblical Studies Program

 This program prepares students by helping them develop skills to enable them to engage the biblical texts.
 A particular strength of the program is the consistent concern throughout the curriculum to address theological concerns that are not only part of the ancient world but that also face the contemporary church.
 This theological approach gives students a broad understanding of biblical studies within a theological framework that prepares them for further graduate studies.

 Courses, Course Descriptions & Four-Year Plan

-The courses for the 57-hour biblical studies major include such subject areas as biblical interpretation, old and new testament studies, doctrines of the Christian faith, history of Christianity, Christian ethics and spiritual formation.
+The courses for the 57-hour biblical studies major include such subject areas as biblical interpretation, old and new testament studies, doctrines of the Christian faith, the history of Christianity, Christian ethics and spiritual formation.

 View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the biblical studies program at Spring Arbor University in the undergraduate catalog.

 Students completing this major will find themselves prepared to go on to seminary or other graduate education, for specific kinds of Christian ministry or for university teaching.